Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Introduction

 The hyperbolicity assumption for the matrix $A$ is crucial for the validity of Theorem \ref{thm main}.
 Indeed, Abelian groups of diffeomorphisms acting nonfreely (as those constructed in \cite{tsuboi-pixton}) provide easy counter-examples with all eigenvalues equal to 1.
 A more delicate construction leads to the next

 \vsp

 \begin{thm} {\em Let $A \in GL_d (\mathbb{Q})$ be non-hyperbolic and $\Q$-irreducible.
-Then $G := \Z \ltimes_A \Q^d$ admits a faithful action by $C^1$ diffeomorphisms of the closed interval that is not semiconjugated to an affine one though has no global fixed point in $(0,1)$.} \end{thm}
+Then $G := \Z \ltimes_A \Q^d$ admits a faithful action by $C^1$ diffeomorphisms of the closed interval that is not semiconjugate to an affine one though has no global fixed point in $(0,1)$.} \end{thm}

 \vsp

 This work is closed by some extensions of our main theorem to actions by $C^1$ diffeomorphisms of the circle.
 Roughly, we rule out Denjoy-like actions in class $C^1$ for the groups $G$ above, though such actions may arise in the continuous cathegory (and also in the Lipschitz one; see \cite[Proposition 2.3.15]{navas-book}).
 In particular, we have: